wangyanckxx/FERV39k/README.md

 - 03/2022: The Paper [FERV39k: A Large-Scale Multi-Scene Dataset for Facial Expression Recognition in Videos](https://arxiv.org/abs/2203.09463) is accepted by CVPR 2022.

-- 03/2022: notice!
+- 03/2022: Notice!

   ```
   Letter to researchers:
       Since the arxiv version of our CVPR paper available, we are glad to recive several
   application emails of FERV39K.
 However, our work especially the dataset is still
   under check of the conference and the formal version of paper is not published.
-As
+As a
-  a result, the dataset will not be available until the main conference of CVPR2022.
+  result, the dataset will not be available until the main conference of CVPR2022.
   During this time, we will gradually public the project web pages, baseline projects
   and the shortcut of FERV39K.

                                                                            Group FERV39K
   ```